One of the many skills that will be necessary during a prolonged grid down situation will be keeping your clothes clean.

 This unit uses minimum water and smaller amount of soap than usual.
 It is very efficient, but don’t plan on doing a load size that you would put in your washer.

 The threads in the cone would probably take a full sized pole (like those used for paint rollers) and allow you to stand or sit on a stool while plunging.

 Upon hanging my shirts to dry, I found that the yellowing was gone.
 My conventional washer was unable to do this.
 The device proved more than adequate to launder a small batch of clothes.

 I must say that this is work and would probably make a nice addition to your exercise schedule…but it does work well.
-MOBILE WASHER can be found on Amazon.com.

 Like what you read?

 Then you're gonna love my free PDF, 20 common survival items, 20 uncommon survival uses for each.
-That's 400 total uses for these innocent little items!
+That's 400 total uses for these dirt-cheap little items!